wko27/blog/_posts/2017-09-17-ES6_Import_Export.md

 # Basic exports

-First, we should talk about what we're able to import.
 In ES6, we can only import objects that other modules export.

 The simplest way to export an object is simply to prefix it with **export** upon declaration.
 For example, if we have a function:

 ```
-function myFunc() {
+function foo() {
-  console.log("x");
+  // code
 }
 ```